Blockstream/liquid-swap/README.md

 ## Getting started

-To run the tool you need to have an instance of the Liquid v0.17 daemon (liquidd) running.
+To run the tool you need to have an instance of the Elements v0.17 daemon (elementsd) running.
-You can download the latest Liquid node binaries from the GitHub [repository](https://github.com/ElementsProject/elements/releases).
+You can download the latest Elements node binaries from the GitHub [repository](https://github.com/ElementsProject/elements/releases).

 You can download the swap tool installers from the Liquid swap tool [release page](https://github.com/Blockstream/liquid-swap/releases), or you can install the tool from source.

-The guide assumes that you are running using the Liquid default configurations.
+The guide assumes that you are running using the Elements default configurations.
 If you are not using the defaults, refer to the [authentication](docs/authentication.md) page.

 For more information and for troubleshooting see the [FAQ page](docs/faq.md).